Buying and Selling Cars in France

 FACT FILE: Buying and selling cars in France

-See also: Driving in France
+See also: Driving in France and Monaco

 For a French registered car to be driven legally on the road, it will need a carte grise, insurance and a vaild contrôle technique.